Healthcare Quality Improvement PgCert

 - You will develop a toolbox of techniques that can be applied to a wide range of health and social care contexts

 - You will have the opportunity to meet fellow students and tutors by attending the annual university postgraduate induction weekend in Inverness, Scotland, usually held early September.
 This is a one and a half day event and we strongly recommend that all new students attend.

 - You can study individual modules for personal or professional development, or work towards the full PgCert

-** The newly developed (2017) Highlands and Islands Improvement Institute (HI³) by the University of the Highlands and Islands and NHS Highland, brings together health and social services, academic and commercial partners with an interest in quality improvement, improvement science and innovation.
-To find out more about the work of HI³ visit their website.
+** The Highlands and Islands Improvement Institute (HI³), by the University of the Highlands and Islands and NHS Highland, brings together health and social services, academic and commercial partners with an interest in quality improvement, improvement science and innovation.
+To find out more, please visit the HI³ website.

 - 2:1 honours degree, or equivalent, OR

 - Postgraduate diploma award or a professional qualification recognised as being equivalent to an honours degree

 - Applicants with a 2:2 honours degree or below, an ordinary degree or DipHE in a relevant subject, plus relevant professional experience may also be considered through successful completion of the admissions essay.

 - Recognition of Prior Learning (RPL) and/or Accreditation of Prior Certificated Learning (APCL) may also be claimed

 - All students should be in employment and/or engaged in voluntary activities